 Commercial and retail uses are focused primarily along the High Street and directly off it.
 It has a relatively high proportion of independent retailers as well as retail chain stores such as W.H.
-Smiths, Boots and a Midlands Co-Op.
-The latter contains the town's only post office.
-Barclays, NatWest and Lloyds Banks plus the Hanley Economic and Leek Building Society provide visitors and residents with adequate financial services.
+Smiths, and Boots.
+Barclays and Lloyds Banks plus the Hanley Economic and Leek Building Society provide visitors and residents with adequate financial services.
 The historic listed Crown Hotel sits in the centre of the High Street.